cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 Emails SHALL be scanned for malware.

 <!--Policy: MS.EXO.10.1v1; Criticality: SHALL -->
-- _Rationale:_ Email can be used as a mechanism for delivering malware.
+- _Rationale:_ Threat actors can use email as a mechanism for delivering malware.
-In many cases, malware can be detected through scanning, reducing the risk for end users.
+In many cases, scanning can detect malware, reducing the risk for end users.
 - _Last modified:_ June 2023
 - _NIST SP 800-53 Rev. 5 FedRAMP High Baseline Mapping:_ SI-3